 Society, too, must work out how to integrate Al. The technology is developing faster than our ability to adapt-especially at the level of legislation, policy, and governance.
 This has left the Al community policing itself and shaping the narrative around regulation, which is problematic.
 As the innovation and energy in AI has shifted from academia to industry, several big players have emerged: Google, Microsoft, and Meta.
 It appears that, for the time being at least, they will control this powerful technology, how it develops, and how we interact with it.
 Their for-profit status complicates the push for safer development, and that is cause for concern.
+After all, Al that is poorly aligned to human values, desires, and priorities may be an existential threat.

-After all, Al that is idea of a lifeless scene as if it were a barren planet, but have that abutting a lush region in what is obviously a contiguous spot.
+Begin with the idea of a lifeless scene as if it were a barren planet, but have that abutting a lush region in what is obviously a contiguous spot.
 Now move it toward abstract expressionism but not all the way there.